 Goal 4: Coordination.
 Montana's Workforce system is coordinated to effectively support people with disabilities and their employers.
+VRBS works to support a cohesive approach to service delivery, inclusive of all partners.

 VRBS works to support a cohesive approach to service delivery, inclusive of all partners.
 Having stronger connections with other agencies in our communities makes a difference in client employment outcomes and improved community integration.